|

 while you are away and stored on the yacht while asleep.
 Make sure the main

-gas switch has been turned off, lock the yacht leaving small portholes open
+gas switch has been turned off, lock the yacht

-for ventilation.
-It is recommended that you carry all personal identification
+leaving small portholes open for ventilation.
+It is recommended that you

-papers and currency with you while ashore.
+carry all personal identification papers and currency with you while ashore.

-thrown into the sea.
+materials be thrown into the sea.

 Helpful reminders:

-Perform routine checks of the yacht functioning
+Perform routine checks of the yacht functioning daily before sailing.

-fuel/water separator for water inside the glass.
+water inside the glass.
 Drain if needed.
-Visually
+Visually check the engine area for

-or loose belts.
-Keep engine oil level above the 2 markson the dipstick, never
+signs of coolant, fuel or engine oil leaks, broken or loose belts.
+Keep engine oil level above the 2 markson

 top